-There are many ways that you can help a friend or family member who has been raped or sexually assaulted:
+There are many ways that you can help a friend or family member who has been sexually assaulted:

 - Listen.
 Be there.
 Don’t be judgmental.

 - Be patient.
-Remember, it will take your loved one some time to deal with the crime.
+Remember, it will take your loved one some time to deal with what happened.

 - Help to empower your loved one.
-Rape and sexual assault are crimes that take away an individual’s power, it is important not to compound this experience by putting pressure on your loved one to do things that he or she is not ready to do yet.
+Sexual assault takes away an individual’s power and agency over their own body.
+It is important not to compound this experience by putting pressure on your loved one to do things that they are not ready to do yet.

 - If you are dealing with an issue involving your child, create a safe place by talking directly to them.